Surviving the Crash after your Crush

 and made me presume he'd been with inept, insecure females before

-and physical insulation
+emotional and physical

-with a Narcissist.)
+for your needs with a Narcissist.)

 middle name is Rebound.
 His immediate need is to